How Marketing Managers Can Benefit From NPS

 Below, we’ve listed five ways marketing managers can use Net Promoter Score to more accurately track the results of their campaigns and monitor long-term customer acquisition performance.

-Every marketing manager is familiar with metrics like customer acquisition cost (CAC), and customer lifetime value (CLV).
-Both of these metrics play an important role in calculating the profitability and return on ad spend of any marketing campaign.
+Every marketing manager is familiar with metrics like customer acquisition cost (CAC) and customer lifetime value (CLV).
+Both metrics play an important role in calculating the profitability and return on ad spend of any marketing campaign.

-Far fewer marketing managers are familiar with Net Promoter Score and its huge importance for measuring the effectiveness of sales, marketing, and advertising.
+Far fewer marketing managers are familiar with the Net Promoter Score and its huge potential for measuring the effectiveness of sales, marketing, and advertising.

 Since NPS measures the likelihood of a customer recommending a product or brand to their peers, it’s arguably the most important metric in your marketing toolkit for staying on top of your campaign’s performance.

-When you measure Net Promoter Score during and after your marketing campaign, you gain a far deeper understanding of your brand’s ability to attract word of mouth feedback.
-It calculates the number of promoters you have – those who are willing to recommend your brand and spread the positive word of mouth.
+When you measure Net Promoter Score during and after your marketing campaign, you gain a far deeper understanding of your brand’s ability to attract word-of-mouth feedback.
+It calculates the number of Promoters you have – those willing to recommend your brand and spread positive word of mouth.

 As a marketing manager, adding NPS to your key performance indicator dashboard is one of the most effective ways to make retention and customer satisfaction as much of a priority for your company as acquisition and short-term return on ad spend.